Guide to configuring and using ForgeRock® Access Management as a RADIUS Server.

 - Agent administrator

-User having privileges only to read and write policy agent profile configuration information, typically created to delegate policy agent profile creation to the user installing a policy agent.
+User having privileges only to read and write agent profile configuration information, typically created to delegate agent profile creation to the user installing a web or Java agent.

 - Agent authenticator